 Unfortunately, that means you can't pick a single look and please everyone.
 It's tough, but it's better to know this now and account for it than to be surprised after a date that was going well.
 That's our philosophy anyway.

 On the bright side, this makes things pretty easy.
-On the other hand, there are a lot of variations that fit into the broad category of "some trimming."
+On the other hand, many variations fit into the broad category of "some trimming."
 Don't worry too much.
 We'll break those down too.
 We're not going to leave you wondering or hanging today.

 Ok.
 We've narrowed things down a bit.
-It's time to zoom in even more to get a better idea of what women really want.
-We're going to skip talking about completely untrimmed and fully shaven manscaping options since they're discussed above.
-This is all about what decisions you should make if and when you commit to trimming.
+It's time to zoom in even more to get a better idea of what women want.
+We're going to skip talking about completely untrimmed and fully shaven grooming options since they're discussed above.
+Style choices is all about what decisions you should make if and when you commit to trimming.

 Life is going to prove less difficult than you might have thought.
 A clear majority of women prefer a simple trim.
 While there will be eternal debate over whether or not the balls and anus should be smooth, most women agree that as long as things are kept in order, the style of trimming isn't a deal-breaker.
 You really can stick with a simple design and please most of the ladies.